 Much more can be said, but the best way to learn is to get out and do a few tours with us.
 They are great fun and you will see places off the beaten track, that you may never see otherwise.
-Keep an eye on the Calendar or discussions on Forum for the next tour coming up. also sign up to the Touring Group- see under Groups
+Keep an eye on the Calendar or discussions on Forum for the next tour coming up.
+Also you can sign up to the Facebook Touring Group– see under Groups

 See a list of tours we have done over the years (scroll down to the bottom).